 I've found that running away from something which has become a part of you isn't very useful, nor is it an effective way live -- it will surface itself eventually somehow.
 I believe that no matter what gifts we have, we can create goodness with them and through them to create a better world no matter our circumstances.

 I love being around people, I love connecting with people, and I love helping people.
 A vacation without my family or friends kinda sounds miserable.
-When I get out in nature or go to the ocean, I feel at peace, and inspired to do more and to create more.
+When I get out in nature or go to the ocean, I feel at peace and inspired to do more and to create more.
 Much of my art begins with a trip, a hike, or a long walk.
-I try to express peace, love and gratitude through my art.
-I also try to keep it a little abstract as a reminder to keep life simple, and eliminate clutter and distractions from our spaces.
-When we can simplify and eliminate mental and physical clutter, we can focus on the beauty in front of us and what is important.
-My goal is to not paint exactly what I see, which allows the viewer to use their creative mind of what they see, and depict it themselves.
+I try to keep it a little abstract as a reminder to simplify, keep things loose and less complicated.
+My goal is not to paint exactly what I see, aim for perfection, or to depict every detail.
+In painting this way, I invite the viewer to use their creative mind to personally interpret its message.